The Essential Histogram

-where $p_n \in \Bl(2\frac{\log^2n}{n}, \frac{1}{2}\Br)$ is an arbitrary given sequence, which for simplicity we omit from the notation $\II_n(c) =\II_n(c,p_n)$.
-Part (i) of Theorem~\ref{thmD} shows that it is not possible to reliably detect detect an increase in $\bar{f}$ if $F \in \II_n(1-\eps_n)$ with $\eps_n \downarrow 0$ slowly enough, as no test to this effect can have nontrivial asymptotic power.
-In contrast, part (ii) of Theorem~\ref{thmD} establishes that with asymptotic probability one the essential histogram will show the increase if $F \in \II_n(1+\eps_n)$.
-This result clearly also applies to the simultaneous reproduction of a finite number of increases/decreases and hence to the reproduction of (anti)modes.
-Hence the essential histogram has the desirable property that it will show increases, decreases and (anti)modes of $\bar{f}$ as soon as the evidence in the data is strong enough to make their detection possible in principle.
+where $p_n \in (2n^{-1}{\log^2n}, {1}/{2})$ is any given sequence, which for simplicity we omit from the notation $\II_n(c) =\II_n(c,p_n)$.
+Theorem~\ref{thmD} shows that it is not possible to reliably detect an increase in $\bar{f}$ if $F \in \II_n(1-\eps_n)$ with $\eps_n \downarrow 0$ slowly enough, as no test to this effect can have nontrivial asymptotic power.
+In contrast, the first part of Theorem~\ref{thmD2} establishes that with asymptotic probability one the essential histogram will show the increase if $F \in \II_n(1+\eps_n)$.
+This result clearly also applies to the simultaneous reproduction of a finite number of increases/decreases and hence to the reproduction of modes.
+Thus the essential histogram has the desirable property that it will show increases and modes of $\bar{f}$ once the evidence in the data is strong enough to make their detection possible in principle.
 Conversely, one needs to keep in mind that the presence of a feature such as an increase in the essential histogram does not automatically imply that the feature is present in $\bar{f}$: Such an inferential confidence statement requires that the essential histogram shows an increase that exceeds a certain size, as detailed in Theorem~\ref{thmFeatureInfer} and the subsequent exposition.
-Part~(iii) of Theorem~\ref{thmD} shows that this condition is met if $F \in \II_n(3+\eps_n)$.
-Therefore, not only has the essential histogram the advantage that it can provide confidence statements about certain features of $\bar{f}$, but Theorem~\ref{thmD}(iii) shows that when used as such an inferential tool, then the essential histogram is even rate optimal, losing only a factor of 3 on the optimal bound.
+The second part of Theorem~\ref{thmD2} shows that this condition is met if $F \in \II_n(3+\eps_n)$, losing only a factor of 3 on the optimal bound.
 This mirrors the result on the estimation of probabilities in Theorem~\ref{thmA}, where a similar loss was found not to be consequential.
+Therefore, not only has the essential histogram the advantage that it can provide confidence statements about certain features of $\bar{f}$, but when used as such an inferential tool, the essential histogram is even rate optimal.